-He is the author of many books, including most recently the 2014 book A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas (Bloomsbury), and the creator of the website amorebeautifulquestion.com with the same focus.
+Warren is the author of many books, including Beautiful Questions in the Classroom: Transforming Classrooms Into Cultures of Curiosity and Inquiry, The Book of Beautiful Questions: The Powerful Questions That Will Help You Decide, Create, Connect, and Lead, and A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas.
+He is also the creator of the website amorebeautifulquestion.com with the same focus.

 An expert on design thinking and innovation, Warren has studied hundreds of the world’s leading innovators, designers, red-hot start-ups, and creative thinkers to analyze how they ask game-changing questions, solve problems, and create new possibilities.
 Warren believes that questioning leads to innovation, can help you be more successful in your career, and can spark change in our businesses and lives.

-Warren’s previous book was the international bestseller Glimmer: How Design Can Transform Business and Your Life (Penguin Press; 2009), published in several editions worldwide.
+Warren’s previous book was the international bestseller Glimmer: How Design Can Transform Business and Your Life, that published in several editions worldwide.
 Business Week named Glimmer one of the “Best Innovation & Design Books of the Year.”

 Warren currently writes for Fast Company, Harvard Business Review, and was a longtime contributor at Wired magazine and the New York Times.